The-Flash-Report/saasflashreport/README.md

 Please refer to the `git-workflow.mdc` for contribution guidelines.
 Key points include:
 *   Work on feature branches.
 *   Ensure API keys are not committed.
-*   Restore generated files (`index.html`, `archive/`) before committing if they were changed locally during testing.
+*   Restore generated files (`index.html`, `archive/`, `sitemap.xml`, `processed_urls.json`) before committing if they were changed locally during testing.
 The GitHub Action is responsible for their final generation.

 ## Further Documentation